Looking for the best international movers in Kenya?

 • Certificate of ownership, also known as deregistration certificate.

-• Foreigners ID, also known as Alien Card, will be needed for vehicle registration with National Transport and Safety Authority (NTSA)
+• Foreigners ID, also known as Alien Card for vehicle registration with National Transport and Safety Authority (NTSA)

-While you can import your vehicle duty-free when moving to Kenya for retirement, you must prove that you have owned it for at least 12 months before the importation.
-Certificate of Ownership will be used to prove this.
-However, if you can’t prove that the vehicle is yours, approximately 66.5% of taxes, duties and levies will be applied on the vehicle’s value as per the customs system (CRSP) value.
+If you can prove by using your certificate of ownership that you’ve owned your vehicle at least 12 months before, you might be eligible to import it duty-free.
+Otherwise, 66.5% of taxes, duties and levies will be applied on the vehicle’s value as per the customs system (CRSP) value.
 This includes import duty, excise duty, value-added tax (VAT), and other applicable charges.

-Additionally, the Kenyan Bureau of Standards (KEBS) will impose a penalty if the Certificate of Roadworthiness is unavailable during the vehicle importation process.
-This penalty amounts to 0.6% of the vehicle’s cost, insurance, and freight (CIF) value or USD.
-265 if you are coming from a country where QISJ has no presence.
-In the event that QISJ is present in the country of origin and you do not have the certificate of roadworthiness, then a penalty of up to 30% of the vehicle value will apply.
+Additionally, if you’re missing the certificate of roadworthiness, the Kenya Bureau of Standards (KEBS) will impose a penalty of 0.6% of the vehicle’s cost, insurance, and freight (CIF) value or USD 265 if you are coming from a country with no QISJ.
+If you have QISJ in your country but still lack the certificate, a penalty of 30% of the vehicle’s value applies.

-• Vaccination record: This should include the rabies vaccination certificate for your pet.
-It’s important to note that the rabies vaccination must be administered within 12 months and at least 1 month prior to the importation.
+• Vaccination record – rabies vaccination from your pet must be given with 12 months and at least 1 month before relocating to Kenya.

-Some Items Have Limitations While Others Require Special Permits
+6. Certain Items are Restricted while Others Require Special Permits

-• Weapons, including firearms: Importing firearms into Kenya requires a firearm certificate issued by the Kenyan Firearms Office.
+• Weapons, including firearms: Importing firearms into Kenya requires a firearm certificate from the Kenyan Firearms Office

 • Birds and their products: Importing birds from countries affected by bird flu requires a sanitary import permit issued by the Director of Veterinary Services.